edchan-aws/aurora-mysql-gdb/docs/failover/index.md

 1. Within the RDS console, select **Databases** on the left menu.
 This will bring you to the list of Databases already deployed.
 You should see **!gdbRegion2Cluster**  and **!gdbRegion2Instance** .

-    * Note: You might also notice that in your RDS console it will still report the primary region DB cluster and DB instance still as *healthy*, that is because we are simulating a failure by blocking all networking access via NACLs in your AWS Account; the RDS/Aurora service and its internal health checks are provided by the service control plane itself and will still report the DB cluster and DB instance as healthy because there is no *real* outage.
+    * Note: You might also notice that in your RDS console it will still report the primary region DB cluster and DB instance still as *healthy*, that is because we are simulating a failure by blocking all networking access via NACLs, and the blast radius of such a simulation is limited only to your AWS Account; the RDS/Aurora service and its internal health checks are provided by the service control plane itself and will still report the DB cluster and DB instance as healthy because there is no *real outage*.

 1. Select the secondary DB Cluster.
 Click on the **Actions** menu, then select **Remove from Global**
     ![Aurora Promote Secondary](failover-aurora-promote1.png)
     * A message will pop up asking you to confirm that this will break replication from the primary DB cluster.
 Confirm by click on **Remove and promote**.

-1. The promote process should take about 1-2 minutes.
+1. The promote process should take less than 1 minute.
 Once complete, you should be able to see the previously secondary DB cluster is now labeled as **Regional** and the DB instance is now a **Writer** node.
     ![Aurora Promote Secondary](failover-aurora-promote2.png)

 1. Click on the newly promoted DB cluster.
 Under the **Connectivity and security** tab, the *Writer* endpoint should now be listed as *Available*.
 Copy and paste the endpoint string into your notepad as we prepare for failover on the application stack and adding this endpoint as the new writer.